CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

   - open ai completion streaming
   - database schema for goals and tracking
   - markdown parsing and dynamic query generation
-  - unit tests
+  - unit test coverage up to 70%
+  - convert to use [Hono](https://hono.dev/docs/) web application framework

 - Goals for the month
-  - Eliminate any markdown parsing bugs
-  - Organize backend routes and add in a web framework like [Hono](https://hono.dev/docs/)
   - Refactor worker code to use Cloudflare [Durable Objects](https://developers.cloudflare.com/durable-objects/)
-  - improve tracker board mobile experience
+  - improve how goal data is split and stored into tasks for the goal tracker -

 <img src="/images/posts/mgc_v1/mgc-ui-1.png" alt="web app ui" title="enter goal"  />

 <img src="/images/posts/mgc_v1/mgc-ui-4.png" alt="web app ui" title="plan"  />

-## Implementation of OpenAI Completion Streaming
+## Implementation of OpenAI Completion Streaming 💿

-On first pass I used the simple approach of awaiting the full response from open ai.
-This left the user waiting with a loading spinner.
-I decided to implement openai chat completion streaming to provide the user with instant feedback.
-In order to pipe the completions from openai to my web app I used [Readable streams](https://nodejs.org/api/stream.html#readable-streams).
+Initially, I took a straightforward approach by awaiting the full response from OpenAI, which resulted in the user waiting with a loading spinner.
+To improve user experience, I implemented OpenAI’s chat completion streaming, allowing instant feedback.
+I used Readable Streams to handle OpenAI's chunked data and continually sent each chunk back to the client via a Server-Sent Events (SSE) connection."

 Surprisingly a challenging part about working with the openai completion stream was making sure that the markdown syntax was parsed correctly during the stream as incomplete markdown lines can cause formatting inconsistencies.
 To add to this the way new lines were parsed in the production deployed application varied from the development environment.
 After refactoring my initial implementation I found the issue was with the combination of the actual newline characters in the response and the newline character at the end of the string signaling the end of a "message" in a server-sent events stream.

-## Database structure and interaction
+## Database structure and interaction 💾

 After playing with the database schema, I decided on a design where clicking on a line of text within a goal creates a new goal referencing the previous via its parent_goal_id.
 This allows for a tree like structure of goals to be created and queried.
 Combining this style of data creation with responsive UI animations allow for me to create a fairly engaging user experience.
 The design supports a simple routing and component implementation.
 I can continually navigate to each new piece of content with a new goal id reusing the same component.
 There are definitely improvements to be made but I am happy with the progress so far.

-## AI Prompting Challenges
+## AI Prompting Challenges 💬

 Prompting the AI to consistently produce reliable, structured markdown was another challenge.
 I aimed for a specific markdown pattern that I could use to split goal plans into timelines and subtasks.
 After extensive experimentation, I refined my prompts to achieve a predictable format, which I now parse and store in a SQL database for easy querying.

-## Kanban Board for Tracking
+## Kanban Board for Tracking 📊

 I’m also developing a kanban board feature for tracking goals and progress.
 Currently, a working prototype allows users to drag sub-tasks between columns, providing a visual and interactive way to manage tasks.

 <img src="/images/posts/mgc_v1/mgc-ui-3.png" alt="web app ui" title="goal tracker"  />

-## Future Plans
+## Future Plans 📜

 My plan is to keep refining My Goal Creator until I find a use case that truly resonates with users.
 The platform’s flexibility should allow it to serve as a foundation for future, rebranded products if necessary.